 Making a great first impression on a prospect can be tantamount to the success of the relationship.
 First impressions, after all, are everything.

 But how can a sales rep get off on the right foot with every prospect?
-Or maybe more importantly, how can they avoid souring the relationship before it even really begins?
+Or maybe more importantly, how can they avoid making a mistake in their email and souring the relationship before it even really begins?

 It all starts with the first email a salesperson sends.
 This email sets the tone for the relationship going forward, so it’s important to get right.